 Do you have a clear and specific interest in cancer, stem cells or developmental biology?
-The Masters programme Cancer and Stem Cell Biology from Utrecht University combines research in three areas: oncology, molecular developmental biology and genetics.
+The Masters programme Cancer, Stem Cells and Developmental Biology from Utrecht University combines research in three areas: oncology, molecular developmental biology and genetics.
 The focus is on molecular and cellular aspects of development and disease, utilising different model systems (mice, zebrafish, C. elegans, organoids and cell lines).
 The programme will guide you through the mysteries of embryonic growth, stem cells, signalling, gene regulation, evolution, and development as they relate to health and disease.

 Given that fundamental developmental processes are so often impacted by disease, an understanding of these processes is vital to the better understanding of disease treatment and prevention.
 Adult physiology is regulated by developmental genes and mechanisms which, if deregulated, may result in pathological conditions.
 If you have a specific interest in cancer, stem cells or developmental biology, this Masters programme is the right choice for you.
 Cancer and Stem Cell Biology offers you international, high ranked research training and education that builds on novel methodology in genomics, proteomics, metabolomics and bioinformatics technology applied to biomedical and developmental systems and processes.

-In the Cancer and Stem Cell Biology programme you will learn to focus on understanding processes underlying cancer and developmental biology using techniques and applications of post-genomic research, including microarray analysis, next generation sequencing, proteomics, metabolomics and advanced microscopy techniques.
+In this programme you will learn to focus on understanding processes underlying cancer and developmental biology using techniques and applications of post-genomic research, including microarray analysis, next generation sequencing, proteomics, metabolomics and advanced microscopy techniques.
 You explore research questions concerning embryonic growth, stem cells, signaling pathways, gene regulation, evolution and development in relation to health and disease using various model systems.
 As a Masters student you will take theory courses and seminars, as well as master classes led by renowned specialists in the field.
 The courses are interactive, and challenge you to further improve your writing and presenting skills.

 Compared to most other Masters programmes in cancer and stem cell biology in the Netherlands, in Utrecht we offer:

-To apply for our Cancer and Stem Cell Biology programme, you must have thorough basic knowledge of molecular biology, cell biology, metabolism and signal transduction.
+To apply for our programme, you must have thorough basic knowledge of molecular biology, cell biology, metabolism and signal transduction.
 We look for students with ambition in research and high GPA scores.